Provide keyboard equivalents for all actions.

 - Provide the ability to select non-static text (text that receives focus) and objects using the keyboard.

-- Provide a keyboard equivalent for functions that are normally provided through mouse drag and drop operations.
+- Provide a keyboard equivalent for functions that are normally provided through mouse drag and drop operations or touch gestures.

 - Scrolling must be supported with the keyboard using the standard scrolling keys; page up, page down and tab, to move the viewing area and keyboard focus appropriately.